Cooper University Health Care Clinical Psychology Internship Training Program in Adult and Pediatric Behavioral Medicine

 Dr. Bullock is a licensed clinical psychologist specializing in health psychology and has worked at Cooper University Healthcare System since 2017.
 She completed her psychology internship in Medical Psychology at Jackson Health System/University of Miami and her postdoctoral residency at VA Connecticut/Yale School of Medicine.

-She is currently serving as the Director of Training.
+She is currently serving as the Psychology Internship Training Director.
 Dr. Bullock provides patient care, as well as coordinates and supervises graduate students on the Behavioral Medicine consultation-liaison service and inpatient psychiatry unit.
 She also holds a faculty position within Cooper Medical School at Rowan University, teaching medical students on rotation with the Behavioral Medicine team.
 Within the hospital, she serves on several committees, including Cooper Against Domestic Violence (CADA), Violence Prevention, and Complex Discharge.
 Dr. Bullock is actively engaged in research within health psychology, including quality indicators of consultation-liaison psychology, trauma, and weight and eating with articles in peer reviewed publications.
 She is a member of the Association for Psychologists in Academic Health Centers, Society of Behavioral Medicine, and American Psychological Association.
 Further, she serves on the Early Career Psychologist Committee and Committee on Legislative Affairs within the New Jersey Psychological Association.

 Cori McMahon, Psy.D.